 While the Gaylord Rockies Resort & Convention Center has been (somewhat) quietly open since December of 2018, this new Denver hotel celebrated its grand opening last month, debuting perhaps the most amazing hotel to open in the Mile High City in years.
 Yes, it is located at Denver International Airport, technically it’s physical address is actually in Aurora, a bustling metro city east of Denver.

 For those unfamiliar with Denver Metro, this might seem an unlikely location, east of downtown and near the airport.
-However, the Gaylord Rockies Denver is actually nearly perfectly located to explore the Mile High City and also to road trip throughout Colorado.
+However, the Gaylord Denver is actually nearly perfectly located to explore the Mile High City and also to road trip throughout Colorado and the Rockies.
 But let’s start first with the logistics.

 For those that live in Denver, we rarely point our vehicles to DIA unless we are actually leaving the city.
 But trust me on this one.
 The Gaylord Rockies Resort gives you, your family, your significant other, and even your business a reason to go to the Denver airport, without actually flying anywhere.
 It’s a hotel, but really a hotel getaway vacation with all the perks, yet still close to home.